Skip to content

 4. Identify the edge cases (no match, all busy, etc.)

 Let's say you're building a feature that lets users filter products by multiple criteria.
-Here's the chain-of-thought approach:
+Here's the reasoning-plan approach:

 I need to build a multi-filter system for a product catalog.